Blog

 Stage 3: Client Quality

 Not every client on Freelancer.com is worth bidding on.
 The strongest signals are: verified payment method, at least one previous hire on the platform, and a project description that shows the client understands what they need.
-First-time posters with unverified payment and vague descriptions have a dramatically lower award rate — often below 10 percent.
+First-time posters with unverified payment and vague descriptions have a dramatically lower award rate, often below 10 percent.

 Stage 4: Project Clarity

 Look for briefs that specify deliverables, timeline, and at least some technical or creative requirements.
-If the description is shorter than three sentences, the client has not thought through the project enough to evaluate proposals fairly.
+If the description is shorter than three sentences, the client hasn't thought through the project enough to evaluate proposals fairly.
 Your well-written proposal will sit in their inbox alongside 30 others while they decide whether to post more detail or abandon the project entirely.

 Stage 5: Competition Density